A VP of HR shares four qualities of an engaging training program to increase retention.

 ￼By Debbie Bolla

 As organizations continue to compete for top talent, each step in the hiring process is a vital one.
 Today’s candidates are looking for a positive experience throughout—from applying and interviewing to being screened and on-boarded.
 Organizations have traditionally leveraged background screening to ensure that the job seeker has the experience, education, and credentials they claim.
 Plus it helps to eliminate any surprises.
 While the same is true today, leading companies understand that they have to provide a smooth process in order to attract the right candidates during one of the last steps before an offer is made.
 In fact, HireRight’s 2015 Employment Screening Benchmark Report finds that 25 percent of respondents indicated that improving the candidate experience is one of the most significant talent acquisition challenges they face.
+Even more, 36 percent plan to invest in improving the candidate experience in 2015.

 The free agent marketplace is growing—and so are the ways to manage and leverage these workers.